 Optimize the layout of the results pages appropriately to display different types of products.
 The layout used to display apparel will not work for displaying electronic devices.

-Your site search UX has to be portable across various displays and devices, and this comes with varying complexities.
-We shall discuss such complexities, and the science and art of some components in detail in the next series of articles:
+Your site search UX has to be portable across various displays and devices, which comes with varying complexities.
+We shall discuss such complexities and the science and art of some components in detail in the next series of articles:

 Shortening path-to-purchase through visual autosuggest and dynamic faceting

 Converting shoppers to buyers – understanding the science behind the display of different kinds of results pages